thomasabishop/eolas/Programming_Languages/Shell_Scripting/File_permissions_and_execution.md

   - shell
 ---

+# File permissions and executables
+Every Unix file has a set of permissions that determine whether you can read, write or run (execute) the file.
 ## Viewing file permissions

 In order to see file permissions within the terminal, use the `-l` or `-rfl` with the `ls` command.
 Remember this command can be applied at both the directory and single-file level.
 For example: